status-im/specs/docs/stable/1-client.md

 **Bandwidth usage:**

 In version 1 of Status, bandwidth usage is likely to be an issue.
-In version this is partially addressed with Waku usage, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).
+In Status version 1.1 this is partially addressed with Waku usage, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).

 **`Mailserver` High Availability requirement:**